 ‘To him who is able to keep you from stumbling and to present you before his glorious presence without fault and with great joy…’ Jude: 24

 In this passage a lot is said about the knowledge of God.
 First it is said that ‘Grace and peace be yours in abundance through the knowledge of God’ (:2).
-Then we read that through our knowledge of Him, His divine power gives us everything we need for a godly life.
+Then we read that through our knowledge of Him, His divine power gives us everything we need for a godly life (life and godliness).
 Peter uses this phrase because ‘godliness’ and ‘life’ belong together.
 Both are impossible without truly knowing God.

 The apostle Peter says next that God has given His followers everything to serve others, so that all may participate in the divine nature.
 But this can only be, if we have escaped the corruption in the world caused by evil desires.